 How can one chick make such a difference?
 If you receive an average laying Meyer chick, you’ll be able to donate roughly 182 eggs in one year.
 That’s over 15 dozen eggs going to hungry people in your community.
 Remember, you don’t have to find some big, fancy food bank to take your bounty.
 It could be a neighbor, friend, or family member who benefits from your generosity.
 Just imagine if you and every other chicken keeper around the world kept one hen for the same purpose.

 Why not add one to your order?
-For those of you who have Our Meal Maker, who have you blessed with eggs or meat?
+For those of you who have a Meyer Meal Maker chick, who have you blessed with eggs or meat?
 Tell us about your experience by submitting your story here.
 It may be featured in one of our annual Meyer Meal Maker stories of giving blog posts.

 Related Posts You Might Like

 The Meyer Meal Maker free chick program and you have made a huge difference for many in 2020.
 Read some of our favorite giving stories.

 Marie with Meyer Hatchery shares stories about the Meyer Meal Maker free chick and how our local communities are impacted with fresh eggs and meat.

 You all are the best!
 We recently asked for your stories about how you give back to your community through our Meyer Meal Maker free chick program and the stories are so encouraging to hear.
 Here are a few of our favorites.

 I have kept laying hens for four years now, all ordered as day-old chicks from Meyer Hatchery.
 I requested a Meal Maker layer with my second chick order.
 “Mystery”, my mystery layer chick is a white Leghorn.
 I have given her eggs (along with eggs from my other hens) to elderly neighbors and to families in the Detroit neighborhood where I teach.
 All recipients have been impressed by the quality of fresh eggs versus eggs from a store.